ECP-WarpX/picsar/Installation_doc/Fortran/INSTALL_FORTRAN_CORI1.md

 -O3 -xCORE-AVX2 -qopenmp -align array64byte -qopt-streaming-stores auto
 ```

-Here, `-xCORE-AVX2` specifies that we use AVX2 vector register like on KNL.
+Here, `-xCORE-AVX2` specifies that we use AVX2 vector register like on Haswell.
 This is important for vectorization on Haswell.